 - Teaching Methods (EDUC 555, 560, 563, 565, or 585, or instrumental/choral methods) must be taken Term III (spring) of the year prior to student teaching; and

-- Advanced Methods in Teaching (EDUC 660 or MUEP 660) must be taken while student teaching.
+- Advanced Methods in Teaching (EDUC 660 or 665 or MUEP 660) is a weekly seminar taken while student teaching.